Mark new beginnings, celebrate baptisms and renew your children’s baptismal promise by making a pledge to walk in the light of Christ.

-As a family, talk about specific ways that you can show yourself as a child of the light and share that light with others.
-Some ideas include the spiritual and corporal works of mercy, being faithful to the precepts of the Church, and living a life of virtue.
+- Talk about the specific ways you can renew your baptismal promises and be a child of the light.
+Discuss how you can share that light with others.
+Some ideas include living the spiritual and corporal works of mercy, being faithful to the precepts of the Church, and living a life of virtue.

 - After you have talked, create a pledge statement for each family member.

 - Trace child’s footprint on a piece of paper.